 As an ideal design case study for the application of the Three Phased Method for ground improvement treatments, an excavation site located in the municipality of Rozzano (MI) was considered.
-The choice of the location is based on the knowledge of the site deriving from previous interventions designed by the authors, which provided the geological and hydrogeological information necessary for the classification of the area and the modeling of a plausible scenario.
+The choice of the location is based on the knowledge of the area deriving to the authors from previous interventions designed by the same authors, which provided the geological and hydrogeological information necessary for the classification of the area and the modeling of a plausible scenario.